Frequently Asked Questions

 How did the Valley Forge Rug Braiding Guild get started?

 In 2007, Nancy Young and Loretta Zvarick hosted a one-day braid gathering at the Grange in Trappe, Pennsylvania.
-That day, several braiders from the Lancaster and Lehigh areas of Pennsylvania decided to form a loose guild.
+That day, several braiders from the Lancaster and Lehigh areas of Pennsylvania decided to form a guild.
 Naki Godfrey was an administrator at the Arbour Square retirement community in Harleysville, and she volunteered to give us a free site to meet.

 When did the Valley Forge Rug Braiding Guild get its non-profit status?